mikedesu/raylib-rpg-c/src/MESSAGE.md

 - [x] **FIXED** some NPC races' unarmed attack animations are incorrect
 - [x] **FIXED** The bat's walk animation shouldn't be the attack animation
 - [x] **FIXED** on game restart after dying, we need to clear the message history, as well as reset the gamestate in general
+- [x] **CORE** to prepare for unit testing and automation, we need to re-factor gamestate into a proper object
+  - [x] initial gamestate class created
+  - [x] code from `liblogic` will be used to manage initializing the dungeon, etc
+  - [x] we will be able to set a flag indicating the gamestate is in a unit-test environment (so we can skip rendering and simply simulate the dungeon)
+- [x] **CODE QUALITY** The way we handle race2str and str2race can be updated
+  - [x] we should be using a `map` instead of hard-coding strings into vectors

 Previous analysis suggestions you've brought up that I will eventually implement, or ideas that I've realized I need to handle (**DO NOT BASED ANALYSIS ON THESE**)